Holidays In Gambia

 Gambia shares very close ethnic and cultural ties with its neighbour Senegal, both countries suffered colonialism.
 Senegal was once a French colony and Gambia gained its independence from Britain in 1965.
 This friendly country is teeming with vibrant markets and merchants trading against a backdrop of colonial architecture - a throw back to the British occupation in the 18th and 19th centuries.
 The Gambia is Africa's oldest English speaking country and offers visitors a truly warm welcome.

 Gambia holidays are journey into a tropical oasis with a range of activities that are sure to keep everyone occupied.
-If you're in search of an all inclusive holiday in Gambia, value family holiday or a winter sun holiday than Gambia holidays are the perfect choice.
+If you're in search of an all inclusive holiday, value family holiday or a winter sun holiday than Gambia holidays are the perfect choice.

 Gambia Holidays - Destination Profile